 5. Why is "Mean Time to Respond" (MTTR) the most critical SOC metric?

-MTTR measures the time it takes to contain a threat after detection.
+Mean Time to Respond (MTTR) measures the time it takes to contain a threat after detection.
 In an environment where attackers can move laterally through a network in under 30 minutes, a low MTTR is the primary indicator of an effective incident response lifecycle.